CS2 Architecture 2022

 are not coloured), download this version (PDF).

-Updates (the published edition is the same as the 28 October 2015 PDF, which remains free, other than a
+Updates (the published edition is the same as the 27 October 2020 PDF; the PDF edition remains

 The PDF is formatted for A4; if your printer is unhappy with this and requires US Letter it